rust-lang/vscode-rust/README.md

 Some highlights:

 * `rust.show_warnings` - set to false to silence warnings in the editor.
+* `rust.all_targets` - build and index code for all targets (i.e., integration tests, examples, and benches)
-* `rust.build_lib` - if you have both a binary and library in your crate, set to true to build the library.
+* `rust.build_lib` - if you have both a binary and library in your crate, set to true to build only the library.
 * `rust.build_bin` - if you have multiple binaries, you can specify which to build using this option.
 * `rust.cfg_test` - build and index test code (i.e., code with `#[cfg(test)]`/`#[test]`)
-* `rust.all_targets` - build and index code for all targets (i.e., integration tests, examples, and benches)

 ## Features